The Black Room (1935 film)

 The Black Room (released in Great Britain as The Black Room Mystery) is a 1935 American horror film directed by Roy William Neill (as R. William Neill) and starring Boris Karloff.
 Cinematography was done by Allen G. Siegler.

 Plot

 In a Tyrolean castle in the late 18th century, twin sons, Gregor and Anton, are born to the de Berghmann baronial family.
 The baron is concerned: an old prophecy in the family states that the younger brother shall kill the elder in the Black Room of the castle.
+Prior to dying, the Baron has the Black Room sealed up.